MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-cloud-reports.md

 |DestinationSubType|Subtype of a destination item.|
 |DestinationSize |Data size of the item in the destination. |

-### FileExtensions.csv
+### FileExtension.csv

-The FileExtensions.csv report details the extension types in each task.
+The FileExtension.csv report details the extension types in each task.

 |Column |	Description|
 |:-----	|:------|